fonoster/routr/docs/guides/basic-setup.md

 ### Configuring the Gateway

-To configure the Gateway you must consult your sip provider and obtain the credentials and `registration host`.
+To configure the Gateway you must consult your SIP provider and obtain the credentials and `registration host`.
 The key fields for the configuration are `metadata.ref`, `spec.regService.host` and `spec.regService.credentials`.
 Here is an example:

 ```yml
 - apiVersion: v1beta1